bro256/Sha256ProofOfWorkDemo/README.md

 - The leading zeros in the hash are counted using the countLeadingZeros method.
 - If a hash with more leading zeros than the previous best is found, the program updates the information and prints details such as nonce, hash, leading zeros, and iteration count.
 - The process continues in an infinite loop, incrementing the nonce and updating the hash until the desired condition is met.

+## Usage
+Simply run the Main class, and the program will output information about each discovered hash that meets the specified criteria.
+You can replace the word "Demo" in the program with any other word to create variations in the generated data.

+Example:

+``String data = "YourWord" + nonce;``

+## Disclaimer
+This program is designed for educational purposes to illustrate the concept of proof-of-work using SHA-256.
+It may not be suitable for production use.

+## Dependencies
+Java (JDK) is required to run the program.